Species Survival Plan

 ABOUT THE NILE LECHWE

-The lechwe (LETCH-way) ranks second only to the nyala among the most aquatic African antelope – even ahead of waterbuck, another resident Fossil Rim species closely related to the lechwe.
+The lechwe (LETCH-way) ranks third only to the sitatunga and nyala among the most aquatic African antelope – even ahead of waterbuck, another resident Fossil Rim species closely related to the lechwe.
 The Nile lechwe is one of two lechwe species with the red lechwe being the other.

 Fossil Rim’s European red deer herd is getting older and is nonreproductive, so one of the goals with the lechwe addition is to have them take the place of red deer as one of the prime herds in the Game Preserve (fourth pasture you enter).
 While red deer face no conservation issues, Nile lechwe are endangered with a decreasing population trend.

 In the wild, Nile lechwe live on the Nile River floodplain bordering Al-Sudd swamp in the Republic of South Sudan, which is a landlocked country in East-Central Africa.
 Others live in western Ethiopia.

 Nile lechwe are a sexually dimorphic species, similar to the blackbuck of Fossil Rim.
 While females are golden brown like males at birth, the bulls turn brownish-black with age and only males have horns, which are heavily ridged and lyre-shaped.
 This difference in male and female appearance is much more extreme than the difference among the genders of red lechwe.

 Even though their large horns can be used as weapons, male Nile lechwe often use them as a back scratcher.
 Bulls have a large white patch, or “saddle,” on their shoulders.
 Male Nile lechwe are 20 percent larger than the females.

 The hindquarters of the lechwe are positioned higher than their shoulders.
 Lechwe have widely splayed, elongated hooves that support them on muddy ground and while swimming.